Happy New Year

-The idea of resolutions and fresh starts is always a difficult one for me.
-Christmas is my absolute favorite time of the year and the pain of it being over once more is something that I struggle to overcome every January.
-Couple that with heartbreaking goodbyes after an overseas vacation to spend time with loved ones and I’m an inconsolable mess for several days upon our return to the United States.
-I recently shared a piece titled “Home” on Cottage Hill Magazine’s online journal.
-As my husband held me tight and wiped away my tears yesterday evening, I remembered that despite leaving a sizable piece of my heart in England every time I visit, home is now here in Virginia and so I woke this morning ready to begin contemplating the year ahead.
+The idea of resolutions & fresh starts is always a difficult one for me.
+Christmas is my absolute favorite time of the year & the pain of it being over once more is something that I struggle to overcome every January.
+Couple that with heartbreaking goodbyes after an overseas vacation to spend time with loved ones & I'm an inconsolable mess for several days upon our return to the United States.
+I recently shared a piece titled "Home" on Cottage Hill Magazine's online journal.
+As my husband held me tight & wiped away my tears yesterday evening, I remembered that despite leaving a sizable piece of my heart in England every time I visit, home is now here in Virginia & so I woke this morning ready to begin contemplating the year ahead.

-In order for me to think strategically and sensibly about the future, however, I need to spend a little time pondering the past; 2016 to be exact.
-Goal setting and scribbling down resolutions for the upcoming year has to begin with evaluating my successes and accomplishments over the past 12 months.
-Equally, I think it’s important to also note some of my shortcomings and less successful feats so as to be realistic about what lies ahead in 2017.
+In order for me to think strategically & sensibly about the future, however, I need to spend a little time pondering the past; 2016 to be exact.
+Goal setting & scribbling down resolutions for the upcoming year has to begin with evaluating my successes & accomplishments over the past twelve months.
+Equally, I think it's important to also note some of my shortcomings and less successful feats so as to be realistic about what lies ahead in 2017.

-I’m naturally drawn to considering the things that went wrong and the first most obvious regret as I mull over last year is not writing as much as I would have liked to.
-Perhaps if I’d spent more time writing I may better recall the past 365 days that seem to have just vanished before my very eyes!
-All jokes aside, I love to write and given that my blog began as a place to jot down experiences and memories; a diary if you will, it saddens me that there are so few recollections here from 2016.
+I'm naturally drawn to considering the things that went wrong & the first most obvious regret as I mull over last year is not writing as much as I would have liked to.
+Perhaps if I'd spent more time writing I may better recall the past 365 days that seem to have just vanished before my very eyes!
+All jokes aside, I love to write & given that my blog began as a place to jot down experiences & memories; a diary if you will, it saddens me that there are so few recollections here from 2016.

 With that being said, last year saw me work along side Jodi & Kurt Photography to create some of my most favorite content to date, which in turn helped to shape who I am going into 2017.
-My blog had a small face lift in the Fall and after countless hours of tinkering and tweaking, I finally reached a place of personal satisfaction.
-Upon seeing my written work published by Cottage Hill Magazine, I discovered a name for myself and a definition for what I do after feeling lost for quite some time.
+My blog had a small face lift in the Fall & after countless hours of tinkering & tweaking, I finally reached a place of personal satisfaction.
+Upon seeing my written work published by Cottage Hill Magazine, I discovered a name for myself & a definition for what I do after feeling lost for quite some time.

 On another positive note, I travelled more than ever last year.
-I saw the bright lights of New York City on four separate occasions, I finally made it to Charleston after longing to visit this jewel of the South for as long as I can remember and last but by no means least, I returned to England in the summer for the first time in five years.
-There was no shortage of adventure when it came to experiencing the sights, sounds and scents of places old and new, near and far.
+I saw the bright lights of New York City on four separate occasions, I finally made it to Charleston after longing to visit this jewel of the South for as long as I can remember & last but by no means least, I returned to England in the Summer for the first time in five years.
+There was no shortage of adventure when it came to experiencing the sights, sounds & scents of places old & new, near & far.
 My wanderlusting heart was wonderfully happy in 2016.

-Looking back on the past 12 months and everything they included, from becoming Jodi & Kurt Photography’s third shooter to seeing my own words published online, I definitely feel proud.
-While recalling some of my greatest achievements as well as one or two less than successful ventures from 2016, I can’t help feeling that last year was somewhat defining for me.
-I discovered more of who I am and what I want to be.
-My highlights and accomplishments were of course peppered with moments of despair, mistakes and remorse, however, the ability to recognize regret is undoubtedly motivational for making a change as the New Year begins.
+Looking back on the past twelve months & everything they included, from becoming Jodi & Kurt Photography's third shooter to seeing my own words published online, I definitely feel proud.
+While recalling some of my greatest achievements as well as one or two less than successful ventures from 2016, I can't help feeling that last year was somewhat defining for me.
+I discovered more of who I am & what I want to be.
+My highlights & accomplishments were of course peppered with moments of despair, mistakes & remorse, however, the ability to recognize regret is undoubtedly motivational for making a change as the New Year begins.

-Happy New Year everyone and best of luck to those who have established ambitions and aspirations, no matter how big or small, for the year ahead!
+Happy New Year everyone & best of luck to those who have established ambitions & aspirations, no matter how big or small, for the year ahead!